Anne D. Aylward

 U.S. DOT Volpe Center Director

 Aylward began her career in public service with the Massachusetts Port Authority and served for 10 years as director of the Port of Boston.
-She began her federal career in 2006 as the Volpe Center’s chief of Transportation Planning.
+She began her federal career in 2006 as the U.S. DOT Volpe Center’s chief of Transportation Planning.